-Choose from ENED, SCED, and other education 6000- and 7000-level course offerings.
-Students may choose to focus their electives into one of the following concentration areas: E-STEM, Nature-based Early Learning, or Sustainability.
+Choose from NSED (formerly designated as ENED and SCED), and other education 6000- and 7000-level course offerings.
+Students may choose to focus their electives into one of the following areas: E-STEM, Nature-based Early Learning, or Sustainability.

-Note: Co-sponsored courses offered through HSE's Continuing Studies department may be applied to degree program requirements up to 25% of the total credits.
+Note: Co-sponsored courses offered through the School of Education and Leadership Continuing Studies program may be applied to degree program requirements up to 25% of the total credits.